shriyagumber/csci596/README.md

 # Future Directions

 The force field trained from DFT data is as accurate as the data fed into it and still far from the experimental results.
-Here,
+A proposal to improve this force field using radial distribution function is provided